djalbat/yapp/README.md

 ```
 Unless you plan to use Juxtapose to build your site, however, this may not be ideal.

-Note that in all of the three use cases above you must call the `renderYappStyles()` function.
-More detail is given in the section on styling Yapp further on.
+Note that in all of the three use cases above you must call the `renderYappStyles()` function before mounting any instance of Yapp.

 ### Other considerations